hbctraining/Training-modules/Intermediate_shell/lessons/vim.md

 ### Command-line text editors

-But what if we need **a text editor that functions from the command line interface?** If we are working on remote computer (i.e. high-performance compute environments) we don't have access to a GUI and so we need to use **Command-line editors** to create, modify and save files.
+But what if we need **a text editor that functions from the command line interface**?
+If we are working on remote computer (i.e. high-performance compute environments) we don't have access to a GUI and so we need to use **Command-line editors** to create, modify and save files.
 When using these types of editors, you cannot 'point-and-click', you must navigate the interface using only the keyboard.
 Some popular command-line editors include [nano](http://www.nano-editor.org/), [Emacs](http://www.gnu.org/software/emacs/) or [Vim](http://www.vim.org/).
 These editors are available by default on any shell environment, including on high-performance compute environments (local or cloud).

 ### Introduction to Vim